 Oh, I’m so glad you asked!

 I selected a Kabuki white background to set the scene.
 Using several very thin Washi, I mixed some colors in intense values and, prepared the Washi for my ‘minds eye’ creation.
-Large canvas and multi panel pieces allows me the freedom to express the qualities of visual weightlessness while very ethereal depth can be painted into distance.
+Large canvas and multi-panel pieces allow me the freedom to express the qualities of visual weightlessness while very ethereal depth can be painted into the distance.

 Do you experiment with other materials and techniques?

 Having so many amazing Washi types, each with its own unique attributes and personality, I could spent the rest of my life painting and creating and learning a different Washi each week and, never run out of Washi!

 As far as techniques, I am constantly looking and discovering and, trying and applying, new and old, more and less… with a myriad of techniques (learned over many years and paintings), combined with a myriad of Washi and colors, creating combinations that, quite frankly astonish even ME at times!
 This is why I say that I literally am working ‘with’ the Washi.
 There’s a definite choreography that has to take place, to create the vision that is desired.
 At this stage in my career, it sure is a lot of fun!